Qballjos/Homey-Servarr/README.md

 - **Pause [APP] Downloads** - Pauses downloads for a specific app (Radarr/Sonarr/Lidarr)
 - **Resume [APP] Downloads** - Resumes downloads for a specific app (Radarr/Sonarr/Lidarr)
 - **Search missing items for [APP]** - Triggers a search for missing/wanted items for the chosen app
+- **Toggle monitored status** - Enable/disable monitoring for a specific media item by title

 ## 🚀 Installation